DEFRA/flood-risk-front-office/README.md

 #### Databases _(local)_

-There are several databases per environment, therefore, ensure you run the following:
+The usual rails commands can be used to manage the databases for example

-    bundle exec rake db:create:all
+    bundle exec rake db:create
     bundle exec rake db:migrate db:seed

 #### .env configuration file

 The project uses the [dotenv](https://github.com/bkeepers/dotenv) gem which allows enviroment variables to be loaded from a ```.env``` configuration file in the project root.

-Duplicate ```./env.example``` and rename the copy as ```./env```.
+Duplicate ```./env.example``` and rename the copy as ```./env```

 Open it and update SECRET_KEY_BASE and settings for database, email etc.

 #### Start the service _(local)_